Starting Solids and Breastfeeding

 Interesting Facts About Starting Baby on Solid Food

-- Breastfed babies take to solid foods easier since they already recognize some flavors of food via the mother’s breast milk.
+- Breastfed babies take to solid foods easier since they already recognize food flavors via the mother’s breast milk.
 They are, therefore, less likely to become picky eaters.

 - Start with foods that are plain (without spices).

-- You can give your baby any foods; there is no specific order.
-Some popular foods to start a baby on, include banana, peaches, carrots, pears, squash, avocado, and rice cereal.
+- You can give your baby any food; there is no specific order.
+Some popular first-foods to give babies include bananas, peaches, carrots, pears, squash, avocado, and rice cereal.

-- Some mothers like to start off with rice cereal, then soft things like mashed banana and finally they would offer meat and vegetables.
+- Some mothers like to start with rice cereal, then soft things like mashed banana, and finally, they offer meat and vegetables.

 - Try to introduce as many different types of foods as possible.
 If your baby does not like something, you can always try it at a later stage again.

-- By eight months of age, you can make sure that your baby is eating a combination of fruits, vegetables, meat, milk, and iron-fortified cereal daily.
-(Unless of course, if you are a vegetarian family, in this case, you can look for healthy alternative foods)
+- By eight months of age, you can ensure that your baby is eating a combination of fruits, vegetables, meat, milk, and iron-fortified cereal daily.
+(Unless, of course, you are a vegetarian/vegan family, in which case, you can look for healthy protein alternatives)

 Signs That Your Baby Is Ready to Start Solids

-Not all babies are ready to eat solids at 6 months.
+Not all babies are ready to eat solids at six months.
 Some babies may only show these signs at 8 or 9 months.
-There is no rush, some babies take in solids only after 1 year and have absolutely no health or growth problems.
+There is no rush.
+Some babies take in solids only after one year and have no health or growth problems.

-- Your baby is preferably 6 months old.
+- Your baby is preferably six months old.

-- Baby has increased his/her feeding frequency, for longer than a few days.
+- Baby has increased their feeding frequency for longer than a few days.

 - Your baby seems interested in the food on your plate.

-- Baby can grab hold of foods and direct the food to his/her own mouth.
+- Baby can grab hold of food and direct it to their mouth.

-- Your baby starts imitating you, by opening the mouth wide, while you are eating.
+- Your baby starts imitating you by opening their mouth wide while you are eating.

 - Your baby can sit upright without help.

 - Baby has started getting teeth.
-Although this is not always a good indicator as some babies are born with teeth!
+However, this is not always a good indicator, as some babies are born with teeth!